DaVinci Resolve, like any other video editor, takes time to learn.

 For example, in my case…

-I already knew editing basics (learnt through Adobe Premiere Pro).
+I already knew editing basics (learned through Adobe Premiere Pro).

 You may like the below helpful posts: